 The T-Mobile ONE Plan was announced in 2017 to cater to the daily requirements of the elderly.
-The price of the plan is $35 per line in a month; but if you only need one line, it is $50.
-As a user of this plan, you enjoy unlimited calls, texts and data with no cut-off period.
+The price of the plan is $35 per line in a month, but if you only need one line, it is $50.
+As a user of this plan, you enjoy unlimited calls, texts, and data with no cut-off period.

 3. Verizon Senior Phone Plan

 This plan comes with unlimited data, calls, and texts for $40 per line per month.
-The Verizon Senior Plan is compatible with a vast range of individual devices, Verizon Wireless Hotspot plans, and offers affordable roaming plans.
+The Verizon Senior Plan is compatible with a vast range of individual devices, Verizon Wireless Hotspot plans and offers affordable roaming plans.

 The elderly can save a little more by choosing the Go Unlimited 55+ Plan, although this is restricted to specific billing addresses.
-Extras include the ability to stream DVD-quality videos with unlimited data usage and coverage that encompasses Mexico and Canada.
+Extras include stream DVD-quality videos with unlimited data usage and coverage that encompasses Mexico and Canada.
 You are bound to a contract when you choose the plan that should be read carefully or risk a $350 premature cancellation penalty.

 4. Consumer Cellular Phone Plan

 AARP members are awarded 5% discounts on add-ons with an extended warranty period.
-This plan is flexible allowing its users the liberty to modify their plan in whichever way they want without being tied to a contract.
+This plan is flexible, allowing its users the liberty to modify their plan in whichever way they want without being tied to a contract.

 5. Republic Wireless Phone Plan

-The Republic Wireless Phone Plan is not just for seniors but every other person as well and it incorporates both 4G LTE and wireless internet.
+The Republic Wireless Phone Plan is not just for seniors but every other person as well, and it incorporates both 4G LTE and wireless internet.
 The plan costs $15 for unlimited calls and texts with the option of 5GB of data for $5 per month.

-There is no need to sign a contract and are free to cancel your subscription at any time.
+There is no need to sign a contract, and you are free to cancel your subscription at any time.
 You can also make calls to any US number from anywhere in the world by using wireless.
 This plan is well suited for individuals who want a simple and straightforward plan that meets basic needs.

 The Process of Getting a AARP Free Phone